-Base Inforn nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions grossed up for the value of imputation credits.
+Base Inform nation Population Approach Table Name Asset Year Description Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions grossed up for the value of imputation credits.
 This estimate is therefore consistent with a value for gamma of zero.
 MRP of 6.6 percent represents our best estimate of a historical average of excess market returns, consistent with valuing imputation credits at zero.
-Table 4.2: Pipeline details Construction date Actual SAP FAMR Extracted the year of construction from the FAMR for the construction assets.
-Construction date is interpreted as the mid- point of the year when construction commenced based on reference to the FAMR.
-Table 4.2: Pipeline details Negative residual value Estimate Refer to 'Table 4.1: Recovered capital method - pipeline assets' source.
-Refer to 'Table 4.1: Recovered capital method - pipeline assets' methodology explanation.
-Refer to 'Table 4.1: Recovered capital method - pipeline assets' assumptions.
+Table 4.1: Recovered capital method - pipeline assets For information 2003-2021 Rate of return (WACC) BoP Reference: 4.1.j Estimate Table 4.1 - Return on Capital.
+Table 4.1 - Opening asset value.
+Rate of return (WACC) = Return on capital in row 30 of the template / Opening asset value in row 32 of the template Where the opening or closing asset value (excluding negative residual value) is zero, we report N/A N/A